NYOS Academy

 What can I expect?

-NYOS Academy consists of two-day music-making workshops across Scotland.
-This year they will take place in Glasgow, Aberdeen and Perth.
+This year, our two-day music-making workshops will take place in Glasgow, Aberdeen and Perth.

-Alongside rehearsing the music, young people will take part in creative music making activities and social downtime with their peers.
+Besides rehearsals, young people will take part in creative music-making activities and spend social downtime with their peers.
 Snacks and lunches are provided as part of the course.

-The course culminates in a sharing performance for family and friends.
+The course culminates in a performance for family and friends.

 -